Learn how the world’s largest enterprises are rebuilding work for the AI era.

 Artificial intelligence is reshaping the pharmaceutical industry at the task level.

 From drug discovery to clinical trials and manufacturing, AI is changing how work gets done inside roles.
-The organizations moving fastest are not simply adopting new tools.
+The organizations moving fastest are not simply adopting new systems.
 They are redesigning work, redefining roles, and building new workforce capabilities around AI.

 For CHROs, CIOs, CAIOs, and transformation leaders, the challenge is not just deploying AI technology.
 It is understanding how AI changes tasks, workflows, and workforce structures across the enterprise.

-The pharmaceutical industry faces growing pressure to innovate faster while managing cost and complexity.
+The pharmaceutical industry faces growing pressure to innovate faster.
+While managing cost and complexity.

 These pressures make workforce redesign a strategic priority.